|

 They can be thieves, and will take whatever they can whenever they

 feel like it.
-The will scratch doors, carpets and can even bore
+They will scratch doors, carpets and can even bore

 holes in wood.